Catskill Mountain Railroad: Shokan

 Under its prior lease, the CMRR's third base of operations was at MP 16.4 at Shokan, New York, at the site of the former Ashokan Railroad Station.
 The operating equipment there consisted of a self-powered crane, flat car, and an ex-Susquehanna caboose (privately owned).
 Shokan also served as a base for the CMRR's track car crews, who were charged with maintenance of the section of the line inaccessible to full sized equipment, from MP 11 to bridge C30 at MP 21.3.
 The CMRR removed all its equipment in Shokan by rail on July 21, 2016.
 All tracks at Shokan were removed in 2018 to make way for the Ashokan Rail Trail.

 Other Segments

 Phoenicia Station to Bridge Street (MP 27.5 to 27.85)

 These tracks are currently leased to the Empire State Railway Museum.
 The CMRR hopes to eventually share this trackage with the ESRM in Phoenicia.

 Boiceville-Phoenicia Station (MP 21.59 to 27.5)

-The tracks from Boiceville to Phoenicia have been left in place and are now leased to Rail Explorers.
+The tracks from Boiceville to Phoenicia have been left in place and are now leased to Rail Explorers, a rail-bike tourism company.
 The CMRR continues to store rail equipment on its land opposite the Phoenicia Station.
 This segment is divided by a severe washout at MP 23.3 from Hurricane Irene in 2011, that prohibits rail service (rail bikes or trains) from MP 21.59 to MP 23.3.
+It is hoped that once the washout is repaired at MP 23.3 rail operations can be extended to the new trailhead for the Ashokan Rail Trail at Boiceville to allow rail passengers to continue on the trail.